grrr-amsterdam/s3-image-scaler/README.md

 This repository uses branches for every major version. `v1.0`, `v2.x`, `v3.x`, etc. New features should be added to the latest version branch.
 Bug fixes should be added to the oldest version branch that is affected.

-When deploying use a tag to pin the version.
+When deploying use a git tag to pin the version.
 This prevents breaking changes from being deployed automatically.

 ## Installation and deployment